synerminds/synerminds.github.io/_posts/2016-02-08-terminal-commands.md

 **chmod**

-The **“chmod”** command stands for (change file mode bits). chmod changes the file mode (permission) of each given file, folder, script, etc.. according to mode asked for.
+The `chmod` command stands for (change file mode bits). chmod changes the file mode (permission) of each given file, folder, script, etc.. according to mode asked for.

 There exist 3 types of permission on a file (folder or anything but to keep things simple we will be using file).